Last Updated on

 Here are some tips for you to deal with the various symptoms and discomforts that occur during pregnancy without resorting to pharmaceuticals.

-Several common medications, such as Vicks Vaporub, whose active ingredients are perfectly safe might contain substances like caffeine, aspirin and alcohol, which are dangerous to foetal health.
+Several common medications, such as vaporub, whose active ingredients are perfectly safe might contain substances like caffeine, aspirin and alcohol, which are dangerous to foetal health.
 Always read the label before using them.